How are we all doing??

 Goal 5: Lighter than Boyfriend ~ 145 lbs

-Goal 6: Halfway to Goal weight ~ 140 lbs
+Goal 6: Halfway point to Healthy BMI ~ 140 lbs

 Final Goal: Midpoint of healthy BMI range (21.6) ~ 130 lbs